 How to Get Started with The Oil Cleansing Method

-If coconut oil doesn’t work for you, I would recommend pure extra virgin olive oil.
+One popular oil to use is coconut oil, but if that doesn’t work for you (it doesn’t work for me), I would recommend pure extra virgin olive oil.
 Olive oil is a wonderful moisturizer and will nourish, heal, and support all skin types.

 • Avocado Oil– For all skin types, especially dry, itchy, sensitive, or aging

 • Apricot Kernel Oil– For all skin types, especially dry, sensitive, aging, or normal

 • Grape Seed Oil– For all skin types, especially acne-prone or oily

 • Jojoba Oil– For all skin types, especially acne-prone, oily, sensitive, or normal

 • Kukui Nut Oil– For all skin types, especially dry or normal

 • Sweet Almond Oil– For all skin types, especially oily or normal

 And, for the love of all that is holy, do NOT use baby oil like I’ve seen suggested elsewhere!
 You’re just asking for trouble if you use any type of mineral oil.